Looking for an occupational therapy or occupational therapy assistant school? Browse our lists of schools.

 OT Master's-Level Applicant Programs

 OTA Applicant Programs

-Accredited weekend programs and programs for OTAs seeking occupational therapy (OT) degrees, sorted by State.
+Accredited programs for OTAs seeking occupational therapy (OT) degrees, sorted by State.

 Educational Programs for OTAs Seeking OT Degrees

 There are no accredited entry-level occupational therapy or occupational therapy assistant educational programs that are offered in the online format.
 Some educational programs may offer some courses or parts of courses online, but there are no entry-level educational programs offered entirely online.

 OT Programs Offering Distance Education Component - pdf, 121 kb